 IMPLANT FILL

-1. Silicone Breast Implants.
-Silicone gel within these implants mimic natural breast tissue and in general have a more natural look and feel compared to saline implants.
-The silicone implants available int he US are cohesive, meaning they are not the thin liquid implants of old.
-Silicone implants come in a variety of cohesiveness, from very softer to more firm or “form stable or often called gummy bear”, and each provides its own advantages and disadvantages.
+- Silicone Breast Implants.
+Silicone gel within these implants mimics natural breast tissue and in general, has a more natural look and feel compared to saline implants.
+The silicone implants available in the US are cohesive, meaning they are not the thin liquid implants of old.
+Silicone implants come in a variety of cohesiveness, from very soft to more firm or “form stable or often called gummy bear”, and each provides its own advantages and disadvantages.

 IMPLANT SHAPE